liuchaoEX/liuchaoEX/README.md

-👋   Hi，I am a college student from Xi'an, Shaanxi.
+👋   Hi，I am a college student from Xi'an, Shanxi.

 🌱   I am now learning python, C language, web design related languages and so on.